 In various countries, Fastned works with brokers to purchase electricity directly off the market.
 As a result, power is sourced from a multitude of suppliers.
-In the future Fastned may decide to enter into power purchase agreements (PPAs) with suppliers to purchase certain volumes of electricity for a number of years.
+For the Netherlands, Fastned has entered into multiple In the Power Purchase Agreements (PPAs) with renewable energy suppliers to purchase certain volumes of electricity for a number of years at a fixed price.